The name Vidette was first

 B7 was formed in the spring of 1942, following the inability of the USN

 to form groups A-4 and A-5 due to other commitments.
 To replace them,

 two new escort groups, B6 and B7, were formed."
 Wikipedia

-account was written by Joe Whittaker whose father, Edward William James
+account was written by Joe Whittaker (on right) whose father, Edward William James

 at Rosyth where he trained at the "College on the Hill" to become an

 Engine Room Artificer (ERA) or "Tiffy".
 For an amusing accouunt of what